tlwilliams895/gis-devops/src/week04/project/index.rst

 1. Build out a ``/api/report`` endpoint that accepts a POST containing Report JSON in the body.

    * Store the Report created from JSON in PostGis
-   * Store the ReportDocument created from JSON in ElasticSearch
+   * Store the ReportDocument created from JSON in Elasticearch

 2. Show Zika report data for a certain date on a map via OpenLayers (reports grouped by state for a certain date)
 3. When a feature is clicked show the related report data (like in week 2 zika project)
 4. Ability to change the data displayed by changing the report date
-5. Search input and search button that uses ElasticSearch fuzzy search
+5. Search input and search button that uses Elasticsearch fuzzy search

    * When search is executed matching reports should be shown below map
    * And/Or Features present on map should change to be only those that match report date and fuzzy search term